0xS2V2/marsform/README.md

 ## Caveats

-- Some modules or resources wait until a specific file is created in `/tmp/`; this is an ugly way to manage dependencies, but better than nothing
-- When deploying a FiercePhish server, you must copy/paste the value from the FiercePhish installation output (saved in /tmp/fiercephish-install.out), then re-run `terraform apply`. (since the *mail._domainkey* key is generated during the installation)
 - Users **will** require port forward knowledge
 - Most stuff runs as root :(
+- When deploying a FiercePhish server, you must copy/paste the value from the FiercePhish installation output (saved in /tmp/fiercephish-install.out), then re-run `terraform apply`. (since the *mail._domainkey* key is generated during the installation)

 ### Typical Infrastructure Example